tojifuba/gsa-exercises/Week06/README.md

 ## Building a suffix tree from a suffix array

-Prove that successive indices when you move along a non-brancing path in the suffix trie differ by exactly one.
+Prove that successive indices when you move along a non-branching path in the suffix trie differ by exactly one.
 That is, if you take a sequence of non-branching nodes in trie, you get an interval of indices into your string.

 To build a suffix tree from a suffix trie, you simply have to compress paths.
 If your nodes contain both a from and to index you can start out with your initial trie and simply identify non-branching paths and replace them with a single node consisting of the same interval as the path.